Purdue-CS193/homework-0-gcalines/index.md

+# Gabriel's First CS193Homework
+- cool teachers
+- get to learn about cool things
+- helps my technological illiterate mind understand stuff
+- kind of confusing as to prepare me to get ready for actual cs class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.